Home-Based Businesses: Following the Urban Redevelopment Authority

 Setting Up a Home Based Business in Singapore

-Running a home based business, as the name implies, means doing a business from the comfort of your home.
-Thanks to the cutting-edge technology, human race has advanced into the era with high-speed internet and sophisticated devices and applications that have, in some ways, turned the idea of working from home into a practical and doable idea.
-According to the definition of Urban Redevelopment Authority of Singapore (“URA”), home based business activities refer to small-scaled businesses that are wholly owned and operated by the homeowners.
+Running a home-based business, as the name implies, means doing business from the comfort of your home.
+Thanks to the cutting-edge technology, the human race has advanced into the era with high-speed internet and sophisticated devices and applications that have, in some ways, turned the idea of working from home into a practical and doable idea.
+According to the definition of Urban Redevelopment Authority of Singapore (“URA”), home-based business activities refer to small-scale businesses that are wholly owned and operated by the homeowners.

 The Dos and Dons of Starting a Home Based Business in Singapore

-In Singapore, running home based business does not mean you are spared from certain rules and regulations.
+In Singapore, running home-based businesses does not mean you are spared from certain rules and regulations.
 In fact, the URA has issued a laundry list of HDB’s rules that stipulates the dos and dons when setting up a home based business in your neighbourhood.

 Simply put, you are allowed to run your small-scaled business from the comfort of your home.
 However, you cannot turn your residential unit into a business premise.